 Through Global Learning and Partnerships, Rowan University grants an M.A in Educational Technology, a full-time, one-year degree program.
 The master’s degree aims to provide teachers and educational leaders with relevant skills of incorporating current and new educational technologies.
 Delivered as an online program., it’ll also help educators and managers include educational technology best practices.
 Additionally, graduates will examine the impact of philosophy, sociology, and psychology on technology.

-The one-year Masters in Educational Technology at North Arizona University is an online degree program.
-Future graduates can choose to focus on adult learning and training assistive technology and K-12 teachers.
-They’ll also acquire critical thinking, problem-solving, communication, and creative and innovative skills at NAU.
+The two-year (one year in the fast track) Masters in Educational Technology at Northern Arizona University is an online degree program.
+Future graduates can choose to focus on adult learning and training, assistive technologies, and K-12 teaching.
+They’ll also develop skills in critical thinking, problem-solving, communication, and creativity at NAU.
 Furthermore, they’ll learn to plan and create online and in-person instruction, organize, teach, and use technology effectively in educational environments.
-The International Society for Teaching (ISTE) accredits the degree in education.
+The program follows the International Society for Teaching (ISTE) Coaches and Educational Leaders standards.